marcuschui2022/usepopcorn/README.md

 https://marcuschui2022.github.io/usepopcorn/

-# Practice Project: Thinking in React - Components, Composition, and Reusability
+# Practice Project: Thinking in React - Components, Composition, Reusability, Effect and Data Fetching

 This practice project is designed around "Thinking in React: Components, Composition, and Reusability".
 It was initially setup with [Create React App](https://github.com/facebook/create-react-app).